Still, chucking it down out there and blowing a Wes Hoolahan (excuse the boyish favourite footballer reference)?

 What to do in the Winter to Keep Your Allotment Afloat?

 Browse catalogues and buy seeds

 Possibly the most fun gardening thing to do when the weather is rubbish.
 A cup of tea, a slice of cake, and thousands of seeds at your fingertips.
+Enjoy your warm home and browse some of the online catalogues to pick new vegetable seeds.
 What else could induce as many dreamy thoughts of warmer times?